waka/closure-library-phantomjs/README.md

 ### To run with PhantomJS

-    # assume you have built and installed phantomjs
+    # assume you have built and installed phantomjs and set $PATH
     $ cd ./sample
     $ phantomjs run_test.js test/ui/textarea_test.html